 Our Goal: Educate youth about the dangers of e-cigarette use.
-The campaign addresses the “cost-free” mentality in middle and high schoolers with messages that educate youth that using e-cigarettes puts them at risk for addiction and other health consequences.
+The campaign addresses the “cost-free” mentality in middle and high schoolers with messages about the health consequences and risk of addiction from using e-cigarettes.

 How Research Guides Our Campaign

 FDA conducts research with teens on an ongoing basis, including focus groups and surveys across the country.
-Our research, which is diverse in geography, race and ethnicity, gender, age, provides key insights about potential campaign messages and ads.
+Our research, which is diverse in geography, race and ethnicity, gender, age, provides key insights about potential campaign ads and messages.

 Nicotine Addiction Isn’t Pretty